 Walking tours: We have often enjoyed “Paris Walking Tours” — two-hour tours in English, 12€ per person.
 The schedule for the current and following month can be found on line.
 For most walks you simply meet at a designated Métro stop at a certain time of day (usually 10:30 a.m. or 2:30 p.m.) and join a group of others who show up, with no need to reserve.
 The operation is run by an English couple, Peter and Oriel Caine, and when they do not conduct tours themselves they employ exceptionally qualified Americans and Brits who have studied art or history or both while living in Paris for many years.
 (They also have a London Walks site, linked at the Paris web site.)
 We also have heard good things about “New Paris Tours,” which offers a free 3.5 hour tour (but the guide will expect a tip).

-Two of our favorite places in Paris are islands: We enjoy the Ile St. Louis, especially at night — stroll around it, and/or view it from the right or left banks.
+Two of our favorite places in Paris are islands: In the deep of winter, we enjoy the Ile St. Louis, especially at night — stroll around it, and/or view it from the right or left banks.
+But during the days of the spring, summer and fall months, the Ile can be unpleasantly overcrowded.
 We also enjoy the Place Dauphine (near the tip of Ile de la Cite).
 Speaking of the river’s “banks”: the river Seine, of course, bisects the city; the right side of the river’s flow is the “right” bank; the left is the “left.”

 ATMs and credit cards: Throughout Europe, one gets the best exchange rate by using ATMs.
 All U.S.-issued credit cards charge one percent for the foreign currency transaction, and most also add — for no good reason except that they can — another two percent, for a total of three percent on each transaction.
 So everything you put on the credit card is the opposite of “on sale,” and costs three percent more.
 Very few credit cards today don’t charge this unnecessary additional two percent.
 You can ask your credit card company whether they charge the extra two percent, but be sure to speak with a supervisor because most telephone clerks won’t really know the answer.
 One card that does not charge the extra 2 percent is issued by CapitalOne.
 Travelers checks are unnecessary and a hindrance.
-Regarding probems using American-based credit cards in some automated terminals, see this article from the New York Times.
-(We've successfully used our American credit cards in many automated terminals, but every once in a while we've experienced the problem described in this article.)

 Ubiquitous odd sights — rolled carpet and green plastic: You will see quite strange rolled-up pieces of carpet in the gutters, near the drains at street corners.
 Contrary to the assumptions of some, these are not left so that strollers may wipe sidewalk dog deposits from their shoes; they are instead used by the “green men” (the garbage collectors and street cleaners) to divert flows of storm drain water in order to flush paper and cigarette butts the gutters.
 And why are the street garbage receptacles (those bags hanging from hoops) clear green plastic?
 Because the former and more traditional metal mesh garbage receptacles proved too dangerous when terrorist bombs exploded inside them.